We are living through an unprecedented period in human financial history.

 It is a fusion of history, economics, money, precious metals, cryptocurrency and value investing.

-The aim is to help you create and build generational wealth by helping you build your historical knowledge.
+The aim is to help you create and build generational wealth by building your understanding of monetary history.

 For much of human history, society has operated with a system of hard money (also known as sound money).
 Hard money refers to a monetary system where the creation of new money is difficult and therefore its supply is limited.
 Often this has been gold and silver.

 Not only is hard money hard to create, it is subjectively valued by large numbers of market participants regardless of government decree.
 For example gold is considered valuable by the market for its monetary properties regardless of whether we are on a gold standard or not.

 However, there are numerous examples where societies have abandoned hard money and have used fiat money instead.
-This fiat money, historically paper but now also in digital form, is money that is divorced from any relationship to a scarce asset such as gold.
+This fiat money, historically paper money, but now also in digital form, is money that is divorced from any relationship to a scarce asset such as gold.
 Because a fiat currency’s supply is not restricted this monetary system relies on people having faith in the currency and in those who administer it.

 That’s not necessarily a problem.
 History has shown that almost anything can be money if society accepts it and if the confidence in the system remains intact.
 And a state has a legitimate sovereign right to issue money, so it’s their prerogative if they want to choose fiat currency over hard money.